Study Reveals Canola Oil Is Bad for the Brain

 Debunking the health benefits of canola oil

 Who says canola oil is beneficial anyway?
 Well, for one, the American Heart Association (AHA) lists it as a healthy oil on their website.
 However, this is a good time to point out that The Canola Council is a sponsor of the AHA – which equals a looming conflict of interest that stems from big money.
-To learn more about how the food industry controls public health recommendations, read this piece on the story behind AHA guidelines.
 When considering health recommendations, it’s always a good idea to research who is funding that information before you accept it as gospel.

 Choose these healthy fats instead